haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 * `accessible_complexes.out`: A text file containing the number of complexes consistent with a number of restraints.
 * `accessible_interaction_space.mrc`: A density file in MRC format.
 The density represents the space where the center of mass of the scanning chain can be placed while satisfying the consistent restraints.
-* `disvis.log`: A log file showing all the parameters used, together with date and time indications.
 * `violations.out`: A text file showing how often a specific restraint is violated for each number of consistent restraints.
 * `z-score.out`: A text file giving the z-score for each restraint.
 The higher the score, the more likely the restraint is a false positive.
 * `run_parameters.json`: A text file containing the parameters of your run.
-* `result.html`: A reduced version of the results page for viewing the results offline or after the data is deleted from our servers.

 _Note_: Results for the different pair combinations are available from the tutorial data directory in the `disvis` directory as `disvis-results-X-Y`.